tannineo/ts-design-pattern/README.md

 It is (should be) also a demo for a pure ts app with:

-- a step to typescript's interface features
+- a step to typescript's interface/typing features
 - a consistent code style
   - a linter (eslint)
   - a formatter (prettier)